 Communicating with a senior loved one who has dementia can be frustrating.
 Some days, it may seem like your loved one is no longer there to talk to.
 Other times, your loved one may find it challenging to express his or her own thoughts and become angry or frustrated.
-Fortunately, there are some things you can do make it easier to communicate with a loved one who has dementia.
+Fortunately, dementia care Roseville has some useful tips for you which can make it easier to communicate with a loved one who has dementia.

 1. Treat Your Loved One Like an Adult